AntoineRR/blog-website/_posts/2022-07-23-rust-polymorphism.md

 ---
 layout: article
-title: Rust polymorphism - From abstract classes to traits
+title: Rust polymorphism - Using traits with function parameters
 mathjax: false
 show_subscribe: false
 ---

-I guess facing challenges when developing in Rust is a mandatory path when you mostly used Object Oriented Programming (OOP) languages before.
-In this article, I want to highlight different ways of creating a function with a parameter that has an unknown concrete type at the time of writing the code.
+I sometimes had trouble using Rust to write some polymorphic code, and that is why in this article I want to highlight different ways of creating a function with a parameter that has an unknown concrete type at the time of writing the code.

 <!--more-->